Mindflash/mf-api-example/CUSTOMBRANDING.md

 Replace the courseName to New Product Training

+#### Scenario -
-Scenario --Suppose we have login page and we want to change the Login button background color/text color Steps to do that
+ Suppose we have login page and we want to change the Login button background color/text color Steps to do that

 1>Go to login page
 2>See the green number label